-- 1) The provisions of the Coastal Recreational Fishing License become effective March 1, 2004.
-In order to give the public time to purchase a license prior to the license requirement becoming effective, this analysis assumed that license sales would begin January 1, 2004, two months prior to the effective date.
+- 1) The provisions of the Coastal Recreational Fishing License become effective March 1, 2005.
+In order to give the public time to purchase a license prior to the license requirement becoming effective, this analysis assumed that license sales would begin January 1, 2005, two months prior to the March 1 effective date.
 However, the bill is silent as to the date that license sales can begin. - 2) The Division of Marine Fisheries and Wildlife Resources Commission expenditures associated with the implementation of the Coastal Recreational Fishing License may change once planning and technical specifications are further detailed.
 The Information Resource Management Commission (IRMC) must approve the business case and technical interfaces between the systems prior to funds being expended.
 The business case analysis will assist with cost estimates.
 Specifically, the programming and computer equipment costs may change once project specifications are mapped more thoroughly.
-As the project progresses from planning into implementation phases, the estimated transaction costs of \$2 per license sold by an agent and \$0.81 per license sold online may be changed due to the further development of the online licensing process. - 3) The enforcement costs in the first fiscal year include start up costs for equipment that will not carry over into future fiscal years (aside from replacement costs.)
-The legislation authorizes between 20 and 25% of the Marine Resources Restoration Fund balance to be allocated towards enforcement costs, yet based on enforcement cost estimates, the allocation is more funding than is necessary for this effort.
-The legislation is unclear as to how the excess funds are to be administered or held.
+As the project progresses from planning into implementation phases, the estimated transaction costs \$0.77 per license sold online may be changed due to the further development of the online licensing process.